anerv/AAU_proto/README.md

 ## TO-DO
-- Add document describing re-classification method
+- Add document describing re-classification method, the resulting database and how to interpret the attribute values
 - Fix how highway type is reclassified/translated to the Danish road types so it matches official road types
 - Add elevation data